 The world met Tiger Woods when he was but a tiny tot, driving golf balls under the watchful gaze of comedy legend and golf enthusiast Bob Hope on the Mike Douglas Show.
 By the age of five, young Woods was regularly winning golf tournaments.

-Now at the ripe old age of 43, Woods is poised to become the oldest player to ever win this title, or reach that goal, or this or that.
+Now at the ripe old age of 43, Woods is poised to become the oldest player to win this title or reach that goal, or this or that.
 He’s now the second oldest player to win The Masters.

 Our culture is youth-obsessed, and it’s heartening to watch an older player succeed.
 Tiger has broken so much new ground throughout his entire life and career.
-The prospect of watching him break new ground in maturity is exciting.
+So the prospect of watching him break new ground in maturity is exciting.

-In the midst of all that, he endured the death of his father, the very public demise of his marriage, and dependence on painkillers.
+In the midst of all that, he endured his father’s death, the very public demise of his marriage, and his dependence on painkillers.

-Imagine if you had to step away from your career 24 times to address a major health concern.
-Imagine that you also had to pause to deal with grief, loss, major life changes and addiction.
-What kind of toll would that take in your performance?
+Imagine if you had to step away from your career 24 times to address a significant health concern.
+Imagine that you also had to pause to deal with grief, loss, significant life changes, and addiction.
+What kind of toll would that take on your performance?
 Would you consider a career change?

-It would certainly cross my mind.
+It would undoubtedly cross my mind.
 I’d wonder if pursuing my dream was worth it.
 I’d perhaps question myself and my abilities.

 Moxie values family.

-Without question, Tiger’s father Earl was his son’s biggest champion and mentor.
-It was Earl, an outstanding athlete and leader in his own right, who cut down a putter for his son to play with as an infant.
+Tiger’s father, Earl, was his son’s most prominent champion and mentor.
+Earl, an outstanding athlete and leader in his own right cut down a putter for his son to play with as an infant.
 Earl was the first to recognize his son’s unusual intense interest and inherent talent for golf and nurture it.

-For Tiger’s children, seeing their father as a golf champion is a new experience.
+Seeing their father as a golf champion is a new experience for Tiger’s children.
 In their young lives, their father has mostly been struggling simply to get healthy.
 But in the decade that Tiger has spent rebuilding his health and career, he’s also been investing in his children.
-He’s had the opportunity to spend significant time with them just being their father.
+As a result, he’s had the opportunity to spend significant time with them, just being their father.